UVVM/UVVM/uvvm_util/doc/rst/funct_cov_pkg_overview.rst

 **********************************************************************************************************************************
 Coverage weight
 **********************************************************************************************************************************
-It specifies the weight of a coverpoint/cross for computing the total coverage of the simulation.
-It must be set at the beginning of the simulation, before sampling any coverage.
+It specifies the weight of a coverpoint/cross used when calculating the overall coverage.
+It must be set at the beginning of the testbench, before sampling any coverage.
 Default is 1.

 .. code-block::